- Dancers Against Cancer Gala

 MISS PINEVILLE PAGEANT

 Every February we hold the Miss Pineville Pageant as a fundraiser for Dancers Against Cancer!
-Congratulations to this year’s winners:
+Congratulations to the 2019 winners:

 After spending the month of September at numerous appointments and biopsies, I was worried.
 The horrible call came on October 9th.
 My first reaction was to leave town, take care of it and then return to business as usual.
 Since that was not a realistic option, I decided to use this as a chance to preach early detection and make the Miller Street world aware of how important that is.
 I found the first cancer site myself – there were 4 total when everything was said and done.

 As I prepared for my bi-lateral mastectomy (removal of both breasts), I had to keep all these little people who look up to me from being afraid and making everything as positive as possible.

 It worked!!
 On October 30th I was cancer free.
 I have never been so excited, and I knew then how it must feel to win the lottery!
 As I had prayed for that great news, I promised that if God would grant me this prayer I would shout early detection from every roof top in order to help as many people as possible- And that is exactly what I have done.

 Both of my grandmothers were breast cancer survivors, so I knew that I could get this disease and always watched myself closely.
 I encourage you to do this.
 I had missed my mammogram that March and never thought twice about it- The card never came in the mail so it just slipped my mind.
 Don’t make that mistake.

 I was confident in thinking that I probably would not get breast cancer because I am active, young (37 at the time), eat fairly clean and don’t smoke.
 Don’t make that mistake.
 Cancer knows no age or life style.